-In 24 Season 2, Jack saves Nina by giving her a few mouth breathes, without fixating her chest or using any compression at all.
+In Season 2, Jack saves Nina by giving her a few mouth breaths, without fixating her chest or using any compression at all.
 It works.

-Partly averted in Family Matters of all shows, when Urkel saves an electrocuted Carl with CPR, he remembers to get a CPR mask out of Carl's first aid kit, preventing any mouth contact.
-Only partly averted in that sense, as in a few moments Carl is fine and dandy.
+Family Matters: Urkel saves an electrocuted Carl with CPR, he remembers to get a CPR mask out of Carl's first aid kit, preventing any mouth contact.
+However, true to the trope Carl revives with no apparent problems.